Skip to content

 • Prohibited places: You cannot open carry in areas prohibited by gun laws of the USA.

-FAQs About Open Carry Massachusetts.
+FAQs About Open Carry Massachusetts

 Some of the most frequently asked questions about open carry in Massachusetts include the following: